May I Have Your Divided Attention, Please: How Modern Tech Stifles the Creative Mind

 "[If] it's to distract yourself from doing the hard work that comes with deeper thinking, take a break, stare out the window and know that by doing nothing you are actually being your most productive and creative self."

 The cost of context switching is high.
-We deplete the brain’s resources faster and fail to reach its full potential.
+We deplete the brain’s resources faster and fail to reach our full potential.

 By minimizing distractions you can open up a new world of creativity and productivity.